wilpert/RusPhonetizer/README.md

 ## Transcribe application

-The transcription process relies on a small tool used to apply the G2P FST rules.
-This will be part of the RusPhonetizer package very soon.
+The transcription process relies on a small tool used to apply the G2P FST rules. **This will be part of the RusPhonetizer package very soon**.
 Until then unfortunately the transcription process as currently designed will not work.
 Please be patient.

 ## Grammars